Sheldon Moldoff: 1950s and 1960s

 In 1953, Moldoff became one of the primary Batman ghost artists who, along with Win Mortimer and Dick Sprang, drew stories credited to Bob Kane, following Kane's style and under Kane's supervision.
 While Sprang ghosted as a DC employee, Moldoff, in a 1994 interview given while Kane was alive, described his own secret arrangement:

 Moldoff and various writers created several new characters for the Batman franchise including the Batmen of All Nations, Ace the Bat-Hound, the original Batwoman, the Calendar Man, Mr. Freeze, Bat-Mite, the original Bat-Girl, and the second Clayface.
 Most of these characters were phased out in 1964 after a change in editors.
 Gardner Fox and Moldoff revived the Riddler in Batman #171 (May 1965).
 Other Batman foes introduced by Moldoff include Poison Ivy and the Spellbinder.

 Moldoff was let go by DC in 1967, along with many other prominent writers and artists who had made demands for health and retirement benefits.
 His final Batman stories were published in Batman #199 and Detective Comics #372 (both cover dated February 1968).
 He turned to animation, doing storyboards for such animated TV series as Courageous Cat and Minute Mouse, and wrote and drew promotional comic books given away to children at the Burger King, Big Boy, Red Lobster, and Captain D's restaurant and fast-food chains, as well as through the Atlanta Braves Major League Baseball team.
 When Moldoff illustrated a chapter of the Evan Dorkin project Superman and Batman: World's Funnest in 2000, it was his first work for DC Comics in over 30 years.

 Later life

 Moldoff retired to Florida with his wife Shirley.
 His family included sons Richard Moldoff and Kenneth Moldoff and daughter Ellen Moldoff Stein.
 He died at age 91 on February 29, 2012, following kidney failure.
-He was the last surviving contributor of Action Comics #1.
+He was the last surviving contributor to Action Comics #1.